 The Community project is designed for enthusiastic and flexible volunteers, as work varies and is based on where there is the greatest need at a particular time.
 Volunteers on this project undertake a variety of tasks while in Cartagena and these could involve carrying out general maintenance tasks, helping in community gardens, teaching English and skills such as computer knowledge, as well as helping the elderly at a local community centre.
 Volunteers can also work at a rehabilitation centre for teenagers with substance abuse problems.

-The program orientation begins on the 1st and 15th of every month in 2019.
-If you are looking to volunteer in 2020, orientation begins on the 1st and 3rd Monday of every month.
+The program orientation begins on the first and third Monday of every month.
 Volunteers need to arrive in Cartagena the day before orientation.

 After you have registered for the program, please book your flights to arrive at the Rafael Núñez International Airport (CTG).
 Australian travellers do not require a visa to enter Colombia for a duration of 90 days.
 Your airport pick-up is included in your Program Fee.